nmandery/rout3serv/crates/README.md

 - S3 storage backend.
 - Compression for HTTP responses.
 - In-memory Cache for datasets.
+- Bundled web viewer to inspect the tiles.

 ## h3io

-Support library shared by the previous applications.
+Support library shared by the previously listed applications.